 Besides laser therapy, more traditional methods may be considered:

 - Oral antifungals.
 This was the “tried-and-true” treatment method before laser therapy came along.
-You’ll need to take a daily pill for about 6 to 12 weeks.
+You’ll need to take a daily pill for about 12 weeks.
 Cure rates are respectable (60 to 80 percent) though not as high as laser.
-A small percentage of people can develop serious side effects.
+A small percentage of people can develop serious side effects, including liver damage.

 - Topical medications.
 Topicals are the overall least effective option, due to the long treatment time (up to 1 year or longer) and need to thin the nail on a weekly basis.
 However, they can be effective—if you are patient and disciplined!